Jacqui McQueen: Casting

-Character development
+Development

 Characterisation

 Jacqui has been described as tough and hard.
-Holy Soap refer to her as a "tough ex-con".
+Holy Soap refers to her as a "tough ex-con".
 Jacqui often takes on the matriarch role.
 Jacqui deals with the sisters in a different way and can get different responses from the sisters.
 Cooper describes her as always being there to pick up the pieces for her family.
 She also states that Jacqui is very loyal and the most loyal character out of the McQueen family.
 Speaking of Jacqui's time away from forefront plots Cooper has said: "I think that Jacqui's one of those characters who, if she isn't on screen for a while, it takes the audience time to warm to her again.
 But when they do, they find her funny, they find her interesting and I try to give them as much as I can."

 Jacqui has never had an affair in the serial, of her morality Cooper states: "It's all about family for Jacqui and she's never cheated on any of her sisters.
 She's got morals and this isn't good enough."
 Cooper has also spoke of her confusion of the audiences perception that Jacqui is "a bitch" when she has strong morals.
 Cooper has said she is proud of Jacqui's wardrobe because it is not glam.
 She brands her as the complete opposite of the "honey image" the serial sometimes becomes associated with.
 Describing how she plays Jacqui she states: "It's great playing Jacqui because I can just be completely grotesque and over the top, snarling and grunting."

 BBC America describe Jacqui as being the toughest of the McQueen sisters and comment on her thieving ways stating: "She began the McQueens' shoplifting tradition, teaching her younger siblings how to steal while their mother was at work and basically putting stolen goods in Michaela's hands from birth."